OUR MISSION POSITION

 THERE'S GOTTA BE SOME FINE PRINT!

 Okay.
 Yes.
 You got us.
-Here’s the deal: The only thing we require is a signed contract with the following agreement: After your play leaves our process, any subsequent production or workshop will contain the following language: “Original workshop and reading, The Utah Shakespeare Festival, Artistic Directors David Ivers and Brian Vaughn” Get writing.
+Here’s the deal: The only thing we require is a signed contract with the following agreement: After your play leaves our process, any subsequent production or workshop will contain the following language: “Original workshop and reading, The Utah Shakespeare Festival, Artistic Director Brian Vaughn” Get writing.

-- Questions and concerns should be directed via email with “Artistic Directors” in the subject line to: email@example.com
+Questions and concerns should be directed via email with “Artistic Director” in the subject line to: email@example.com